Plutonomicon/plutarch-plutus/GUIDE.md

 pcon' PFalse = punsafeConstant .
 PLC.Some $ PLC.ValueOf PLC.DefaultUniBool False
 ```

-There&#39;s a lot to unpack here - but the general pattern is always the same.
+There's a lot to unpack here - but the general pattern is always the same.
 First step is to construct the Plutus core constant-

 ```haskell
 PLC.Some $ PLC.ValueOf PLC.DefaultUniBool True
 ```

 The only parts that you will need to change when creating other constants, are the type and the value.
 Here the type is `DefaultUniBool`.
 This means the next argument must be a `Bool`.
-Ensured by the type system - don&#39;t you worry :)
+Ensured by the type system - don't you worry :)

 You can glance at the other types in the default universe (what you will be working with).
 Can you guess how to make a Plutus core string from a Haskell string, and represent it as a Plutarch term?